LAKES AND RIVERS

 With waterfalls and pools

-In Hérault, 2 Ponts du Diable (Devil's Bridges) from the Romanesque period have great swimming spots underneath them: the bridge at Saint-Jean-de-Fos near Saint-Guilhem-le-Désert, and the bridge in Olargues.
+In Hérault, two Ponts du Diable (Devil's Bridges) from the Romanesque period have great swimming spots underneath them: the bridge at Saint-Jean-de-Fos near Saint-Guilhem-le-Désert, and the bridge in Olargues.

 And their wide-open spaces